POLICY 418 - DRUG-FREE WORKPLACE/DRUG-FREE SCHOOL

 - Members of the public are not permitted to possess controlled substances in a school location except with the express permission of the superintendent.

-- Possession of alcohol on school grounds pursuant to the exceptions of Minn.
-Stat. § 624.701, Subd.
-1a, shall be by permission of the school board only.
+- G. Possession of alcohol on school grounds pursuant to the exceptions of Minnesota Statutes section 624.701, subdivision 1a, shall be by permission of the school board only.
 The applicant shall apply for permission in writing and shall follow the school board procedures for placing an item on the agenda.

 - A student who violates the terms of this policy shall be subject to discipline in accordance with the school district’s discipline policy.
 Such discipline may include suspension or expulsion from school.